jusikXL/developer-hub/src/pages/create-offer.md

 {% /dialect %}
 {% /dialect-switcher %}

+- **Pay in LayerZero Token:** Decide whether to cover LayerZero fee in native or ZRO token.

-It will revert if we try to recreate the same offer or to create an offer with an unsupported destination chain.
+Quote will revert if we try to recreate the same offer or to create an offer with an unsupported destination chain.

 ### **3. Approve.**
 If the **source token** is not native, e.g., USDC (Base), you will also be asked to **approve** the OTC Market to transfer the source tokens [to the Escrow](/create-offer#escrow).